cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, I continued to work with the [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) dataset.
 I used Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 Both `Azure ML Studio` and `Python SDK` were used.

-*TODO:* Write an overview to your project.

 ## Architectural Diagram
 In this project, we use AutoML to train a best model, then operationalize it by following the workflow below.
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".

 The following diagram provides a visual summary of the workflow:
 ![Workflow](/starter_files/images/Workflow.JPG)